 7. Place the finished bath bombs on a plate and cure them in a dry place away from any type of humidity.
 In 24 hours, they will be ready to use!

 8. Store cured bath bombs in a dry place to prevent them from fizzing.
-I like to wrap mine in cellophane or simple keep them in an airtight container.
+I like to wrap mine in cellophane or simply keep them in an airtight container.

 Begin by filling your bath with comfortably hot water.
 You can add your favorite bubble bath and even sprinkle in some fresh rose petals to enhance the romantic effect.
 Once the bath is filled, drop in one or two rose milk bath bombs to infuse the water with a wonderfully rosy aroma.
 Climb in with your loved one or just enjoy them by yourself!